The larval stage of aquilegia sawfly feeds on the foliage of Aquilegia in early summer.

 Adult aquilegia sawfly are black-bodied insects, up to 5.5mm long, with two pairs of blackish grey wings and light brown legs.
 They appear similar to small flies but are in the same order of insects as bees, ants and wasps, the hymenoptera.
 They emerge in late spring.

 The larvae feed on the underside of the leaves, making large holes from the leaf edge.
 They take about two weeks to complete development before entering the soil to pupate.
 Adults emerge from the pupa after a couple of weeks and soon lay eggs.
 A second generation of larvae can then cause more defoliation.
-By mid-summer, the stems may have been stripped of foliage.
+By mid-summer, the stems may have been stripped of foliage, plants will usually recover.
 Larvae of the second generation overwinter in pupal cocoons in the soil.

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.